adobe-research/theseus/README.md

 Use the `node-process-3` branch of `brackets-shell`, which includes an API for launching node.js servers.
 Theseus uses this for its code-rewriting proxy.
 (Last tested with `08bd9c9bfbd58a31f48bf874853c8da9d8eda6b4`.)

+Then, run `npm install` in the `brackets-theseus` and `brackets-theseus/fondue/` directories.

-Finally, you can install the `brackets-theseus` extension like any other.
-Copy or symlink it into your extensions directory (Help > Show Extensions).
+Finally, you can install the `brackets-theseus` extension by copying or symlinking it into your extensions directory (Help > Show Extensions).

 Using
 -----